bluesillybeard/Pinc/readme.md

 - Expect bugs / issues
     - a large portion of the API is not implemented yet
 - the API is highly variable for the forseeable future
-    - Give me your suggestions - the API is VERY incomplete and I don't know what's missing!
+    - Give me your suggestions - the API is VERY incomplete and we don't know what's missing!
 - the project desparately needs contributors - see [contribution guide](contribute.md)

 Pinc's current API is fundamentally incompatible with multithreading.
 Sorry.